100% of donations to the Grand County Wildfire Emergency Fund will support the needs of Grand County residents who have been evacuated, displaced,

 vendors directly for costs.
 The fund does not grant monies directly to individuals nor reimburse monies already paid.

 Please email completed application with pertinent documentaton to email@example.com.

-There was 366 Homes destroyed and an additional 189 structures (barns, sheds, etc.).
+There were 366 Homes destroyed and an additional 189 structures (barns, sheds, etc.).
 Of the homes, 132 were primary residences and approximately 25% were uninsured, of those it is assumed that 32 were mobile homes from a mobile home park at Highland Marina.
 They are also calculating over $190 Million in damages.
-But we have noticed that these numbers have been increasing every time we have calls.
-The fire burned just shy of 193,812 acres and as of 11/30/20
+However, we have noticed that these numbers have been increasing every time we have calls.
+The fire burned just shy of 193,812 acres and as of 11/30/20 is 100% contained.

 At this point we are mapping out our immediate, short term and long term needs.
 Right now we are focusing on primary residents.

 At this point, we are mapping out our immediate, short-term, and long-term needs.
 This is a marathon, not a sprint, and will be over many years to come.